15 Breath Prayers to Squash Anxiety

-Breath Prayers have become a survival tool in my life.
+Breath Prayers for anxiety have become a survival tool in my life.
 I share them from time to time on social media tucked into pretty, shareable graphics but they are so much more than fun prose!

-What is Breath Prayer?
+What is a Breath Prayer?

 Similar to praying scripture back to God or using verses as positive daily affirmations, breath prayers use the Word of God to change your perspective quickly and authoritatively.